Slow Cooker Chicken Soup

-- Heat oil on medium heat in a medium sized skillet.
+- Heat the olive oil on medium heat in a medium-sized skillet.
 Cook onion for 3-5 minutes until soft.

-- Rinse chicken (including the inside of the carcass).
+- Rinse the chicken (including the inside of the carcass).
 This creates a clearer broth.

-- Place whole chicken, stock, celery, carrots and cooked onion into slow cooker.
-Cook on low 8 hours or high for 4 hours (stove top method see note 1).
+- Place the whole chicken, stock (or salt if using), celery, carrots and cooked onion into a slow cooker.
+Cook on low for 8 hours or high for 4 hours (see the stove top method below).

-- Remove chicken, celery and carrot from slow cooker.
-Shred chicken and cut celery and carrot into bite sized chunks.
+- Remove the chicken, celery and carrot from the slow cooker.
+Shred the chicken and cut celery and carrot into bite-sized chunks.

-- Place egg noodles in the remaining liquid along with parsley.
-Cook 15 minutes on low heat or until noodles are cooked to your liking.
+- Place the egg noodles in the remaining liquid.
+Cook for 15 minutes on low heat or until noodles are cooked to your liking.
+Sprinkle with fresh parsley.

 - Return chicken, celery and carrot to the broth.
 Season with salt and pepper and serve.

-Note 1 – Stove top method: Place whole chicken, stock, celery, carrots and cooked onion into a large pot.
-Use more stock if needed to ensure chicken is fully submerged.
-Place lid on, bring up to the boil and then reduce heat to low with lid ajar.
-Cook 1.5 hours or until chicken is soft and falling off the bone.
-Remove chicken, celery and carrot from pot.
-Shred chicken finely and cut celery and carrot into bite sized chunks.
-Add egg noodles and parsley to the pot, cook 8 mins or until egg noodles are cooked through.
+Stove top method: Place the whole chicken, stock (or salt if using), celery, carrots and cooked onion into a large pot.
+Use more water if needed to ensure the chicken is fully submerged.
+Place the lid on, bring it to a boil and then reduce heat to low with the lid ajar.
+Cook for 1.5 hours or until the chicken is soft and falling off the bone.
+Remove the chicken, celery and carrot from the pot.
+Shred the chicken finely and cut the celery and carrot into bite-sized chunks.
+Add egg noodles to the pot and cook for 8 mins or until egg noodles are cooked through.
+Sprinkle with fresh parsley.
 Return chicken, celery and carrot to the pot, season with salt and pepper and serve.